cloudevents/spec/http-transport-binding.md

-Some CloudEvents metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230, section 3][rfc7230-section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence with optional whitespace around the header value.
+Some CloudEvents metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230, section 3][rfc7230-section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence with OPTIONAL whitespace around the header value.

 String values MUST be percent-encoded as described in [RFC3986, section 2.4][rfc3986-section-2-4] before applying the header encoding rules described in